 ARTICLE VII: EXECUTIVE COMMITTEE

 Sec. l.
-Membership: The Executive Committee shall consist of the Senate President, the Senate President-Elect, the Immediate Past Senate President, the senior IFS Senator, and the Provost and Executive Vice President, or that person's designee, as Ex-Officio members; and six others elected who are now, or previously served as a member of the OSU Faculty Senate.
+Membership: The Executive Committee shall consist of the Senate President, the Senate President-Elect, the Immediate Past Senate President, and the senior IFS Senator, as Ex-Officio voting members; and the Provost and Executive Vice President, or that person's designee, as an Ex-Officio non-voting members; and six others elected who are now, or previously served as a member Senator of the OSU Faculty Senate.
 The elected Executive Committee members shall retain their Faculty Senate seats for the remainder of their Senate terms.
 (December 7, 2017)

 Sec.
 2. Duties.
 The Executive Committee shall have general supervision of the affairs of the Faculty Senate between regular meetings, fix the hour and place of meetings, and perform such other duties as are specified in these Bylaws or as may be assigned to it by the Faculty Senate.
 Shall appoint the members, including any student members who may be authorized by the Standing Rules, determine the tenure, and designate the Chair of all Faculty Senate committees and councils.
 The Executive Committee is subject to the orders of the Faculty Senate and none of its acts shall conflict with any action taken by the Faculty Senate.